Parents As Advocates: How To Be A Voice For Your Child

 2. Follow The “Chain Of Command”

 When children face challenges in school, it can sometimes be confusing for parents to know who they need to talk to or who has the authority to make changes.
 A general rule of thumb is to follow the “chain of command.”
-Traditionally, the best place for parents to start if their child is having issues is with the classroom teacher, followed by the school administration, school district staff or board members, the state department of education,
+Traditionally, the best place for parents to start if their child is having issues is with the classroom teacher, followed by school administration, school district staff or board members, the state department of education,

 and state legislatures.